floriankraemer/floriankraemer.github.io/_posts/2024-05-05-Write-High-Quality-Tests-with-Mutation-Testing.markdown

 * We need to check the functional behavior.
 * Does a piece of code actually do what we want?
-* Automated oracles can be spec, model
+* Automated oracles can be spec, model, etc.
 * Else, manual oracles have to be defined

-If you think that 100% code coverage will make your tests good, then you are wrong; It says nothing about tests accuracy or use-cases completeness, and that’s why mutation testing actually matters.
-You can easily achieve 100% coverage but still having bad quality tests.
+If you think that 100% code coverage will make your tests good, then you are wrong; it says nothing about test accuracy or use-case completeness, and that’s why mutation testing actually matters.
+You can easily achieve 100% coverage but still have low-quality tests.
 Mutation testing will very likely improve your tests even if you have 100% coverage by discovering missed cases.

 ![Mutation Testing Illustration](/assets/images/illustrations/mutation-testing.png){: .align-center}

 ## Mutation Testing Libraries

-* **PHP:** For PHP there is just one libraries available [Infection](https://github.com/infection/infection).
+* **PHP:** For PHP, there is just one library available: [Infection](https://github.com/infection/infection).
 There is also [Humbug](https://github.com/humbug/humbug) but it is discontinued and refers to Infection.
 * **Java:** [PIT](https://pitest.org/) seems to be the gold standard for mutation testing in Java.
 [Here](https://www.baeldung.com/java-mutation-testing-with-pitest) is a short tutorial.
-* **C#, JS & Scala**: [Stryker Mutator](https://stryker-mutator.io/) supports three languages.
+* **C#, JS & Scala**: [Stryker Mutator](https://stryker-mutator.io/) supports these languages.

 ## Benefits of Mutation Testing